brevzin/cpp_proposals/2996_reflection/reflection.md

   [Source files, translation units and translated translation units need not necessarily be stored as files, nor need there be any one-to-one correspondence between these entities and any external representation.
 The description is conceptual only, and does not specify any particular implementation.]{.note}

-  [While the tokens constituting translation units are being analyzed and translated, a collection of required instantiations is produced.]{.addu}

   [Translated translation units and instantiation units are combined as follows:]{.rm}

   [[Some or all of these can be supplied from a library.]{.note5}]{.rm}

   [Each translated translation unit is examined to produce a list of required instantiations.]{.rm}

+  [While the tokens constituting translation units are being analyzed and translated, a collection of required instantiations is produced.]{.addu}

   [This can include instantiations which have been explicitly requested ([temp.explicit]).]{.note5}

+  [The contexts from which instantiations may be performed are determined by their respective points of instantiation ([temp.point]{.sref}).]{.addu}

+  [[Other requirements in this document can further constrain the  context from which an instantiation can be performed.
+For example, a constexpr function template specialization might have a point of instantation at the end of a translation unit, but its use in certain constant expressions could require that it be instantiated from an earlier point ([temp.inst]).]{.note}]{.addu}

   The definitions of the required templates are located.
 It is implementation-defined whether the source of the translation units containing these definitions is required to be available.

   [[An implementation can choose to encode sufficient information into the translated translation unit so as to ensure the source is not required here.]{.note}]{.rm}

-  All required instantiations are perfomed to produce _instantiation units_.
+  [All required instantiations are perfomed to produce _instantiation units_.]{.rm}

-  [These are similar to translated translation units, but contain no references to uninstantiated templates and no template definitions.]{.note}
+  [[These are similar to translated translation units, but contain no references to uninstantiated templates and no template definitions.]{.note}]{.rm}

-  [The contexts from which instantiations may be performed are determined by their respective points of instantiation ([temp.point]), and may be further constrained by other requirements in this document.]{.addu}

-  [[For example, a constexpr function template specialization might have a point of instantation at the end of a translation unit, but its use in certain constant expressions could require that it be instantiated from an earlier point ([temp.inst]).]{.note}]{.addu}
+  [Each instantiation results in new program constructs.]{.addu} The program is ill-formed if any instantiation fails.

+  [Instantiation confers a partition over the program constructs, and the tokens comprising the translation unit furthermore endow the partitioned constructs with a partial order.
+Two constructs are _instantiation-sequenced_ if the tokens by which they are described belong to the same translation unit and if either both constructs result from the same instantiation or if neither results from any instantiation.
+Given two instantiation-sequenced program constructs, whether one _semantically follows_ the other is determined as follows:]{.addu}

+  * [[7.8-1]{.pnum} If both constructs are within the `$member-specification$` of a class `C` ([class.mem.general]{.sref}) and one such construct (call it `$X$`) is in a complete-class context of `C` but the other (call it `$Y$`) is not, then `$X$` semantically follows `$Y$`.]{.addu}
+  * [[7-8.#]{.pnum} Otherwise, if the syntactic endpoint of the tokens that describe one such construct (call it `$X$`) occurs lexically after the syntactic endpoint of the tokens that describe the other (call it `$Y$`), then `$X$` semantically follows `$Y$`.]{.addu}

-  [During this process, plainly constant-evaluated expressions appearing in the same instantiation unit are evaluated in lexical order as part of the instantiation process.
-Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs whose syntactic end point occurs lexically after the syntactic end point of a plainly constant-evaluated expression `$X$` in the same instantiation unit are considered in a context where `$X$` has been evaluated exactly once.]{.addu}
+  [During the analysis and translation of tokens and instantiations, certain expressions are evaluated.
+Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs that semantically follow a plainly constant-evaluated expression `$P$` ([expr.const]{.sref}) are considered in a context where `$P$` has been evaluated exactly once.]{.addu}

-  The program is ill-formed if any instantiation fails.
+  [[Other requirements in this document can further constrain the contexts from which expressions are evaluated.
+For example, a declaration that lexically follows all points from which a given instantiation can be perfomed will be considered in a context where all plainly constant-evaluated expressions resulting from that instantiation have been evaluated exactly once.]{.note}]{.addu}

   [8]{.pnum} All external entity references are resolved. [...]